O-Bi, O-Ba: The End of Civilization

 O-Bi, O-Ba: The End of Civilization (O-bi, o-ba: Koniec cywilizacji) is a 1985 Polish post-apocalyptic drama film written and directed by Piotr Szulkin.

 Starring Jerzy Stuhr and Krystyna Janda, the film takes place in a post-apocalyptic future where humans live in an isolated vault which is falling apart.
-Their only grain of hope lies in a vessel known as The Ark which is said to be on its way to rescue them; however the existence of The Ark is a myth planted by the main character, whose profession is to ensure that the morale is maintained.
+Their only grain of hope lies in a vessel known as The Ark, which is said to be on its way to rescue them; however, the existence of The Ark is a myth planted by the main character, Soft, whose profession is to ensure that citizen morale is maintained.

+Plot

+One year after the end of nuclear war, a collective of survivors are living in an underground city called "The Dome."
+Life for most citizens is nasty and brutish, but authorities' promises that prosperity will come soon in the form of a giant ark gives some hope for the future.